Miltondz/IdeaSaver/README.md

 - **Database Errors:** Fixed a critical bug where saving settings with an `undefined` value (e.g., for free users without a trial date) would cause a Firestore error.
 - **Internationalization (i18n):** Resolved a pluralization bug in Spanish translations that incorrectly displayed "{plural}" in the UI.
 - **Routing:** Fixed an issue where the app would incorrectly block access to the pricing page for existing users, causing a "flash" when trying to change plans.
+- **Audio Compatibility:** Improved audio recording format to prioritize MP4 (`.m4a`), significantly enhancing compatibility for sharing to mobile apps like WhatsApp.
 - **UI Glitches:**
   - Corrected an issue where the audio player timer would display `NaN:NaN`.
-  - Fixed responsive layout issues where buttons would overlap on smaller screens.
+  - Fixed responsive layout issues where buttons would overlap on smaller screens on the Record and History pages.
-  - Eliminated an infinite loading spinner on the History page.
+  - Eliminated an infinite loading spinner on the History page by making the data fetching logic more robust.
   - Resolved a bug that prevented notes from being reliably deleted from the History page.
   - Adjusted button alignment on History cards to ensure the delete button is always visible.
+  - Fixed multiple instances where the "Transcribe" button was not visible after recording or in the history view for audio-only notes.